 How To Reduce Alkalinity In Fish Tank?

-There are several methods to reduce alkalinity in an aquarium, some of which are more natural and, therefore, gentler.
+There are several methods to reduce alkalinity in an aquarium, some of which are more natural and gentler.
 Natural methods will have a more prolonged effect on the pH.

 Other methods use chemical additives or special filters if you need to reduce pH quite drastically and quickly.
 These will only have a temporary effect, so you will still need to identify why the alkalinity levels keep rising.

 All the methods below are suitable for lowering alkalinity and pH.
 If you need to make drastic changes to the water’s hardness, you will need to remove your fish as they will not tolerate fast changes in water hardness or pH changes faster than 1-1.5 pH per 12-24 hour period.

 Carry Out Regular Water Changes

 Frequent water changes using a low mineral, soft water source such as rainwater, distilled water, or “RO water” (reverse osmosis water) is a great way to soften aquarium water.
 Carrying out a water change like this helps to dilute aquarium water and reduce alkalinity.

-A build-up of fish waste and other organic matter will also affect alkalinity as it begins to decompose, so some gravel vacuuming should accompany water changes when providing routine maintenance.
+A build-up of fish waste and other organic matter will also affect alkalinity as it decomposes, so some gravel vacuuming should accompany water changes when providing routine maintenance.

-It is best to do small water changes (10-15%) every week rather than large ones as this will help to reduce stress on the fish.
+It is best to do small water changes (10-15%) every week rather than large ones, which will help to reduce stress on your fish.
 Sudden changes to water chemistry will cause a shock reaction in fish which can sometimes be quite severe but, in any case, may lead to further illness.

 Add Some Live Plants

 Live plants help lower alkalinity by consuming carbon dioxide and releasing oxygen into the water.
 If you want to know how to oxygenate a fish tank naturally, live plants are definitely the way to go.
 Live plants also help keep the water clean by absorbing nutrients from the water.

 Adding live plants is a great way to naturally lower alkalinity levels in a fish tank.
-They have many other benefits for your aquarium and the biological processes that occur.
+They have many other benefits for your aquarium and its biological processes.